 UNICRI Master of Laws (LL.M.) in Transnational Crime and Justice

-Depending on each student’s background and interest, the programme is ideal for careers in the legal and political sectors both at a national and international level as well as further academic studies.
+Depending on each student’s background and interest, the programme is functional for careers in the legal and political sectors both at a national and international level as well in further academic studies.

 The LL.M. is jointly organized by UNICRI and the University for Peace.

 Through a combination of lectures, seminars and prac tical exercises selected students will acquire:

 - in-depth knowledge on the theoretical and practical aspects related to the investigation and adjudication of international crimes and human rights violations;

 - overall comprehension of the functioning of international criminal tribunals, special and hybrid courts and their legacy to national courts;